0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 To be so young and free but still alive
 ```

 Beginning of the first verse, the narrator toys with the possibility of returning to their partner and staying with them for just one more night in a desperate attempt to revive the relationship.
-Even though the narrator deep down knows it is a bad idea even bring up the idea of spending another night with their lover, they would do it if it meant to .
-This further continues as they reminisce on how
+Even though the narrator deep down knows it is a bad idea to spend another night with their lover, they would do it if it meant their relationship would be fixed.
+This further continues as they reminisce on how happy they were before their relationship began to sour.
+Being “so young and free”, the narrator still thinks that they can spend a lot of time trying to get back to how the relationship was before it started to show its cracks.

 ```ad-quote
 title: **dish rags**: 1:1:3-4
 I think you were happiest when we first met
 But now thesе screams I hear begun to makе a mess
 ```

+The next line further cements that the relationship, rather than being like a roller coaster,

 ```ad-quote
 title: **dish rags**: 1:R:1-2